l-atelier-des-chercheurs/dodoc/README.md

 - **next** --> code for the next major version (v11), in Electron.
 Use at your own risks.
 - **next-node** --> code for the next major version, without Electron.
 Use at your own risks.

+Note: on Ubuntu 22.04, you may need to install the dependency sharp 0.31.3 as the most recent version (0.33.5) is not compatible.

 # Install do•doc

 ## Method 1 — the easy way